LearnBoost/socket.io-spec/README.md

     1::/test?my=param

 To acknowledge the connection, the server echoes back the message.
-Otherwise, the server might want to respond with a `5` packet.
+Otherwise, the server might want to respond with a error packet.

 ### (`2`) Heartbeat